riggles1/Zapper-Arduino-Sequential-Targets/README.md

 recognized you'll have to edit cmdline.txt and add ```usbhid.quirks=0x2341:0x8037:0x040``` to the very end of the line, without adding more lines of script.
 This is explained in detail in the above HID RetroJoystickAdapter Git.

-For use on a Raspberry Pi4/Pi5 with an RGBPi/ScartRGB hat, use the RGBPi image together with the RGBPi-Extras toolset https://github.com/forkymcforkface/RGBPi-Extra to get the NES Zapper functionality (as well as many other features).
+For use on a Raspberry Pi4 (Avoid Pi5 as it has noisy GPIO, wait for an HDMI DAC solution for it) with an RGBPi/ScartRGB hat, use the RGBPi image together with the RGBPi-Extras toolset https://github.com/forkymcforkface/RGBPi-Extra to get the NES Zapper functionality (as well as many other features).